AltidSec/sulka-docs/source/user-guide.rst

 Init Managers
 =============

-Currently, Sulka supports sysvinit as the init manager.
+Currently, Sulka primarily supports sysvinit as the init manager.
-Building for systemd should be possible, but it is not fully supported yet and some packages do not have systemd services created yet.
+Using systemd as the init manager should be possible, and all the custom initialization scripts have their systemd service counterparts.
+However, systemd is not actively used and tested, so there may be some things missing.
-Systemd support is planned for the future.
+More complete systemd support is planned for the future.
+Please raise an issue in the ``meta-sulka-distro`` repository if getting this is urgent to you.

 Installed Packages
 ******************